JaberJanati/Parse/README.md

 - [ ] Tapping on a post's username or profile photo goes to that user's profile page

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. More ui designing
-2. Using more advanced features of parse

 ## Video Walkthrough